 Keith Whitley (July 1, 1954 – May 9, 1989) was a country music singer.
 Died from his alcoholism.
 His blood alcohol level was .47 when he died.

 Zakk Wylde (born Jan.
 14, 1967) is a singer, songwriter, and musician.
 Lead guitarist for Ozzy Osbourne and the founder, lead guitarist, and lead singer of the band Black Label Society.
-Hasn’t had a drink since 2009.
+However, hasn’t had a drink since 2009.
 (Birth name Jeffrey Phillip Wielandt)

 Hank Williams (Sept.
 17, 1923 – Jan.
 1, 1953) was a singer, songwriter and guitarist.
+He was also one of the best-known alcoholic Musicians.
 He died as a result of bleeding in his heart and neck.
 Doctors think his alcoholism was a factor in his death.
 (Birth name Hiram Williams.)

 Amy Winehouse (Sept.
 14, 1983 – 23 July 23, 2011) was an English singer and songwriter.
 She died from alcohol poisoning.